jrihon/thesis/chapters/00_chapter/00_section_03.typ

 $
 accent(f, "^") phi.alt_i = epsilon.alt_i phi.alt_i
 $<eq-h-fock>
-Assuming uncorrelated movement of the electrons does not mean we can forgo entirely on the terms that describe electron-electron interactions.
+Assuming uncorrelated movement of the electrons does not mean we can abandon the terms that describe electron-electron interactions.
 In @eq-h-fock-full, #math.accent("h", "^") describes the energy of the individual electrons.
 The #math.accent("J", "^") describes the coulombic repulsion between electrons, while the exchange operator #math.accent("K", "^") accounts for the antisymmetric contribution.
 $
 accent(f, "^") =
 overbrace(